 Eventually, they had a new son – Achilles.
 Though he wasn’t a full god, Thetis tried to clean away his mortality by washing him in the river Styx, also called the river of Hades.
 Although it made him immortal, she was unable to dip his heels into the water while she held him.
 This would become his Achille’s heel.

 When the Trojan War started, Thetis tried to prevent Achilles from joining and risking his life.
-To do this, she disguised Achilles as a girl at the court of Lycomedes, but when the court heard the alarm of an incoming attack, Achilles raced for his weapons.
+To do this, she disguised Achilles as a girl at the court of Lycomedes.
+However, when the court heard the alarm of an incoming attack, Achilles raced for his weapons.
 After the truth was found out, Thetis accepted fate and had commissioned new armor for her son.

 During the Trojan War, she kept in touch with Achilles, often relaying messages between him and the other gods.
 At one time, the gods had Thetis tells her son that they were angry with him, as he did not return the body of his rival Hector after defeating him.